jhn-nt/cross-learn/README.md

 ### _evaluation_ module
 Contains the `crossvalidate_classification` and `crossvalidate_regression` methods, all-in-one wrappers to obtain crossvalidation and nested crossvalidation scores with any sklearn-like model or pipeline, but most importantly allows for _intra-fold dependencies_ during crossvalidation (ie nested crossvalidation with GroupKFold or similar).

-Functionally, these methods act as simple scroing tracers to ease readability of evaluation metrics.
+Functionally, these methods act as simple scoring tracers to ease readability of evaluation metrics.

 ### _crossvalidators_ module